federicodambrosio/graphene-samples/README.md

-# Graphene samples
+# Polycrystalline graphene samples

-Polycristalline graphene samples generated according to the D’Ambrosio, Barkema and Barkema paper.
+Polycrystalline graphene samples generated according to the D’Ambrosio, Barkema and Barkema paper.

 The samples are tab-separated files with the following format.